zygi/r-playground-mcp/README.md

 - `RPLAYGROUND_MCP_SUPPORT_IMAGE_OUTPUT`, default True.
 If set to False, image output will be disabled, and tool descriptions will be made to reflect that.

 ## Usage
-The AIs will have access to all globally installed R packages, and can install whatever package they want.
+By default, the AIs will have access to all globally installed R packages, and can install whatever package they want.
 These installations will persist.
 You can pre-install important packages to make them available in advance.

 ## Installation